Monday, 4 May 2026

 Metaphysics and the Marriage of Jesus - or, how fundamental assumptions shape and determine Christianity

-Our fundamental assumptions concerning the nature of reality (i.e. our "metaphysical" assumptions) have a decisive effect upon our perceptions and interpretations - such that when our metaphysics rules-out something, then it is often unperceived - or, if perceived, then regarded as impossible.
+Our fundamental assumptions concerning the nature of reality (i.e. our "metaphysical" assumptions) have a decisive effect upon our perceptions and interpretations - such that when our metaphysics rules-out something, then that thing is often unperceived - or, if perceived, then regarded as impossible.

 This is, I presume, why the marriage of Jesus Christ and Mary Magdalene (who is the same person as Mary of Bethany) is either unnoticed by readers of the IV Gospel (called "John"), and/or why each mention of it is interpreted-away - despite that there is ample and coherent reference to the marriage and its profound spiritual significance in that Gospel.

 The same applies to reading the IV Gospel itself.
-As I described at the beginning of Lazarus Writes; when mainstream, orthodox, traditional Christians read this Gospel; they do so by implicitly but decisively subordinating it to the numerical majority "consensus" of the rest of the New Testament - first to the Synoptic Gospels (especially Matthew and Luke), and/or the Epistles (especially Pauline) and to some parts of the Revelation/ Apocalypse.
+As I described at the beginning of Lazarus Writes; when mainstream, orthodox, traditional Christians read this Gospel; they do so by implicitly-but-decisively subordinating it to the numerical majority "consensus" of the rest of the New Testament.
+First to the Synoptic Gospels (i.e. Gospels I, II, III; but especially Matthew and Luke), and/or the Epistles (especially Pauline), and to some parts of the Revelation/ Apocalypse.

-By assumption, therefore, the IV Gospel must be explained in terms that harmonize it with other parts of the Bible that have, through history and as maintained by the churches, been accorded primacy.
+By assumption, therefore, the IV Gospel must be explained in terms that harmonize it with other parts of the Bible; those parts that have, through history and as maintained by the churches, been accorded an assumed primacy.

-Another assumption relates to how we personally each ought to read The Bible - including the IV Gospel.
+Another assumption relates to how we personally (each of us) ought to read The Bible - including the IV Gospel.

 It is assumed that we ought to defer to and obey some external authority in allowed ways of reading or understanding the Bible.